 - CSE6220 Intro to High-Performance Computing (Done – Fall 2020)

 My original idea here was to do the interesting computing systems courses – skipping the Software Development / Testing ones – and then wrap up with a ML mini-specialisation.
 Fortunately, we got two great new classes for CS that I simply can’t miss.
-CSE6220 (Introduction to High Performance Computing) was made part of the specialization recently.
-In addition, CS7210 (Distributed Computing) was also just added which I’m currently taking.
+CSE6220 (Introduction to High Performance Computing) was made part of the specialization and CS7210 (Distributed Computing) was also added.
 Had these courses been offered in the past as part of the specialization, I probably would have skipped at least CS6035 (Introduction to Information Security).

 With the dropping of CCA, this isn’t really necessary any more.
 If you want to brush up on Statistics for the AI/ML courses then you can though.